luismts/100-days-of-blockchain-code/README.md

 ### Day 36: August 22, 2018
 ##### Developing my own game on Ethereum

-**Today's Progress**: Came up with the name! / Brainstormed about the game itself
+**Today's Progress**: Came up with the name! / Brainstormed about the game itself.

 **Thoughts**: After some thinking I finally got an awesome name: *Etherlanders*.